mdn/content/files/en-us/mozilla/add-ons/webextensions/api/scripting/unregistercontentscripts/index.md

 - `scripts`{{optional_inline}}
   - : `array` of {{WebExtAPIRef("scripting.ContentScriptFilter")}}.
 A filter to identify the dynamic content scripts to unregistered.
 If not specified, all dynamic content scripts are unregistered.
-- `callback`{{optional_inline}}
-  - : `function`.
-Invoked upon completion of the request.

 ### Return value

-Returns a [`Promise`](/en-US/docs/Web/JavaScript/Reference/Global_Objects/Promise) when the callback parameter is not specified.
-The Promise is fulfilled with no arguments when all the scripts are unregistered.
-If any error occurs, the promise is rejected with an error message.
+A [`Promise`](/en-US/docs/Web/JavaScript/Reference/Global_Objects/Promise) that fulfills with no arguments when all the scripts are unregistered.
+If any error occurs, the promise fulfills with an error message.

 ## Examples